mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/cli-reference/index.md

 <!--### Permissions -->

 ### Examples
-To list the load balancing ingress endpoints for the Edge-LB pool named `paris-prod-lb`, you would run the following command:
+To list the load balancing ingress endpoints for the Edge-LB pool named `paris-prod-lb`, you would use the command:

 ```bash
 dcos edgelb ingresslb paris-prod-lb